mqtt-tools/mqttwarn/docs/notifier-catalog.md

 The `asterisk` service will make a VOIP conference between the number and the extension (in defined context).
 Also, it sends the message as variable to the extension, so you can 'speak' to it.
-Configuration is similar as with the [freeswitch](#freeswitch) service, but this service uses the [Asterisk Manager Interface (AMI)].
+Configuration is similar as with the [FreeSWITCH](#freeswitch) service, but this service uses the [Asterisk Manager Interface (AMI)].

 The plugin author strongly recommends you use AMI only in trusted networks.